wiaidp/R-Package-Look-Ahead/README.md

-Getting started: Open the R project by clicking the project icon (Look-Ahead\_project.Rproj) located in the main repository.
+Getting started: Download the Look-Ahead GitHub project to a local folder.
+In this folder, open the R project by clicking the project icon Look-Ahead\_project.Rproj.
 This will launch the project in RStudio and automatically set paths to functions and data.
 From there, load any tutorial file from the `Look-Ahead Tutorials' sub-folder and run the code.
 Tutorials are separated into DFP and PCS and arranged in order of increasing complexity.